pfaciana/rollup-import-tags/README.md

 # Import Tags Rollup Plugin

-`rollup-import-tags` is a Rollup.js plugin that allows you to import code blocks from arbitrary, user defined, tags in your files, similar to the functionality provided by `gulp-tags-to-files` for Gulp.js.
+`rollup-plugin-import-tags` is a Rollup.js plugin that allows you to import code blocks from arbitrary, user defined, tags in your files, similar to the functionality provided by `gulp-tags-to-files` for Gulp.js.
 It parses files, looking for specified tags (like `<script>`), then extracts the contents and then creates new chunks for each of these code blocks.

 The plugin is highly configurable, allowing you to specify which tags to scan, include/exclude files based on a pattern, and apply additional transformations to the code blocks.